Tablet of Gilgamesh. Found at Nineveh, now in British Museum.

-Gilgamesh has two dreams warning him about a great force that has entered into Uruk.
+Gilgamesh has two dreams of warning him about a great force that has entered into Uruk.
 But his mother, Ninsun, tells him that Enkidu will help Gilgamesh in his deeds.

 Full text of Tablet 2

 Enkidu is introduced to the ways of human life while living with shepherds.
-He enters Uruk at a time when Gilgamesh is about to claim his royal right to spend the first night with every newly wed woman.
+He enters Uruk at a time when Gilgamesh is about to claim his royal right to spend the first night with every newlywed woman.
 Enkidu challenges this, and the two start to fight furiously.
 Gilgamesh wins over Enkidu, but the two become friends.

-Gilgamesh suggests that the two new friends embark on an adventure, travelling to Iran to cut down all the cedar trees.
+Gilgamesh suggests that the two new friends embark on an adventure, traveling to Iran to cut down all the cedar trees.
 The challenge of this entails their first defeating Humbaba, the demon guarding the forest.
 Enkidu tries to talk Gilgamesh out of this.

 Full text of Tablet 3